drravimittal/drravimittal.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-**Sadhana**
-My Sadhana is my sincere efforts with the aim of self evolution.
+Sadhana can be defined as sincere efforts for self evolution.
 Once may ask this question: Do we need to evolve?
 Evolve to what?
-Everyone has a different meaning of evolution.
-For me, evolution must lead to "blissful state of being .. beyond waves and patterns of mind .. which is mostly external in nature".
+One possible answer is: Evolution must lead to "blissful state of being .. beyond waves and patterns of mind .. which is mostly external in nature".

 **Sadhana Activities**